sdsz20142087/my-academic-page/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-I am a graduate student of Data Analytics and Statistics at Washington University in St. Louis.
-My research focuses on data mining, natural language processing and machine learning.
-Now I am conducting research related to graph neural network.
+I am an undergraduate student of Fintech at Northeastern University.
+My research focuses on Natural language processing, High-performance computing and Artificial intelligence.

 I published my academic paper BELT: A Pipeline for Stock Price Prediction Using News (IEEE Big Data 2020, first author, regular paper) in my junior year.
 In my senior year, I interned at KuaiShou Technology Co. as a data analyst and TianXueWang Co. as a natural language processing algorithm engineer.